ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson5.md

 ```

-Our user and movie id's have no been mapped to continuos integers
+Our user and movie id's have now been mapped to continuos integers

 Creating he embedding matrix